-- 1.1.
-If students have questions about their end of term grades, they are to take the following consecutive steps for a fuller explanation.
-It is to be understood that this process is not for the purpose of revising or negotiating grades; the assignment of grades remains the sole purview of the instructor: - 1.1.1.
-Step 1: The student will consult with the faculty instructor about the assigned grade.
+- 1. Grade Appeal: If students have questions about their end of term grades, they are to take the following consecutive steps for a fuller explanation.
+It is to be understood that this process is not for the purpose of revising or negotiating grades; the assignment of grades remains the sole purview of the instructor: - 1.1.
+Step 1: The student will consult with the faculty instructor about the assigned grade. - 1.2.

-- 1.1.2.
 Step 2: If the student is not satisfied with the explanation from Step 1, (s)he may, in extraordinary cases, make a written request justifying the need for further clarification of the grading process or a specific grade.
-The written request is made to the VPAA. - 1.1.2.1.
-The VPAA will provide the request to a Grade Appeal Committee for deliberation.
+The written request is made to the VPAA. - 1.3.
+Step 3: The VPAA will provide the request to a Grade Appeal Committee for deliberation.
 The Grade Appeal Committee consists of three faculty members, at least two of whom are full-time faculty.
 The Senate Chair and the VPAA select the membership by lot, unless the appeal is for a grade in a course of the Senate Chair.
 In that case, the VPAA will ask another Senate member to assist in the selection.
-Each grade appeal requires selection of new membership. - 1.1.2.2.
-After obtaining any additional information it deems appropriate, the Committee makes its recommendation and informs the VPAA in writing of its recommendation and the basis for the recommendation. - 1.1.2.3.
-If the Committee recommendation is not in favor of the student, the VPAA informs the faculty member and the student.
-The grade remains unchanged and there are no further routes of appeal. - 1.1.2.4.
-If the Committee recommendation is in favor of the student, the VPAA informs the faculty member and requests consideration of the Committee recommendation.
+Each grade appeal requires selection of new membership. - 1.4.
+Step 4: After obtaining any additional information it deems appropriate, the Committee makes its recommendation and informs the VPAA in writing of its recommendation and the basis for the recommendation. - 1.5.
+Recommendation not in favor of the student: If the Committee recommendation is not in favor of the student, the VPAA informs the faculty member and the student.
+The grade remains unchanged and there are no further routes of appeal. - 1.6.
+Recommendation in favor of the student: If the Committee recommendation is in favor of the student, the VPAA informs the faculty member and requests consideration of the Committee recommendation.
 Following further deliberation, the faculty member informs the VPAA of her/his decision.
 The VPAA informs the student and the Committee.
-The decision of the faculty member is final and there are no further routes of appeal. - 1.2.
+The decision of the faculty member is final and there are no further routes of appeal. - 1.7.
 A grade may be changed only under the circumstances described above.